ChessWorld.net - Play Online Chess

 Discovered Attack Rating: 1000+

-Moving a piece to unmask an attack from a piece behind it.
-The moving piece can often capture freely.
+Moving one piece to unmask an attack from a piece standing directly behind it.
+The moving piece can often capture or threaten freely while the opponent deals with the newly revealed threat.

 Discovered Check Rating: 1100+

-A powerful variant where the revealed piece delivers a check, forcing the King to respond immediately.
+A powerful variant where the unmasked piece delivers a check to the enemy King, forcing a defensive response immediately.

 Double Check Rating: 1200+

-The most powerful move in chess.
-The King is attacked by the moving piece AND the unmasked piece.
-The King must move; it cannot block or capture.
+The most devastating move in chess.
+The King is attacked by the moving piece AND the unmasked piece simultaneously.
+The King must move; it cannot block or capture its way out.

 The Windmill Rating: 1400+